joelparkerhenderson/architecture-decision-record/README.md

 Examples:

-  * 20170101_choose_a_database.md

-  * 20170102_handle_more_users.md

-  * 20170103_improve_application_security.md
+  * 2017-01-01 Choose a database.md

+  * 2017-01-02 Handle more users.md

+  * 2017-01-03 Improve application security.md

 Our file name convention:

-  * The name has the date as YYYYMMDD.
-This can be useful for sorting.
+  * The name has the date as YYYY-MM-DD.
+This arrangement is ISO standard, and is useful for easily sorting by date.

   * The name has a present tense imperative verb phrase.
-This can be useful for reading.
+This is helpful for readability and matches our commit message format.

-  * The name uses lowercase letters and underscore separators.
-This can be useful for publishing.
+  * The name uses sentence capitalization and spaces.
+This is helpful for readability.

   * The extension is markdown.
 This can be useful for easy formatting.

+Note about the date format: we like the format YYYY

 <h2><a name="contributing">Contributing</a></h2>